 make the filling

-Scoop the sweet potato filling out of the skins and place in a medium bowl.
-Allow to cool completely.
+Scoop the sweet potato filling (approx. 1 1/2 cups) out of the skins and place in a medium bowl.
 Add in the garlic, chili powder, cumin, paprika, and salt and pepper.
 Stir to combine.
-Carefully mix in the peas and set aside.
+Fold in the peas and set aside.

-Portion the dough into 12 even-sized balls.
-Using a rolling pin, roll each dough ball into a 5-inch circle.
-Spoon 2 tablespoons of filling into the center.
-Fold the dough in half, and then crimp the edges to seal the dough.
-Repeat with remaining dough.
+Portion the dough into 12 equal pieces.
+Form each piece into a ball, then roll out into a 5-inch circle.
+Spoon 1 - 2 tablespoons of filling into the center.
+Fold the dough in half, and then crimp the edges to seal in the filling.
+Repeat with remaining dough and filling.

-Brush the empanadas with the egg wash, and bake in preheated oven for 25 minutes or until tops are golden brown.
-Enjoy!
+Arrange empanadas on prepared baking sheet, and brush with egg wash.
+Bake in the preheated oven for 25 minutes or until tops are golden brown.